tale/trap2/README.md

 I've always been interested in terminal emulators, and I've always wanted to build one myself.

 I'm perfectly content with the terminal I currently use, [WezTerm](https://wezfurlong.org/wezterm), but I just wanted to experiment.
-This leads into the next section, limitations, where I'm laying out things I don't care about/don't want to implement at this time.
+This leads into the 3 limitations that I'm defining for this project (subject to change):

-### Limitations
-Since this is a personal project, it will revolve around my own preferences:
 - No support for scrollback since I use [tmux](https://github.com/tmux/tmux) as my multiplexer
 - No support for mouse input since I don't use the mouse in the terminal
 - It'll really only be tested properly on macOS for now, this may change

+### Technical Details
+- The program uses `libvterm` to handle the terminal state machine
+- A multi-threaded GLFW setup is used to handle the input and rendering
+    - The main thread handles opening the window and taking events
+    - The render thread makes all of the OpenGL draw calls
+    - The `pty` thread handles reading the child fork output
+    - Minimal synchronization is needed or used to keep things fast
+- Rendering is done using `freetype2` and complex math to position glyphs

 ### Building
 The project uses [CMake](https://cmake.org/) as its build system.
-Install `cmake` and all of its dependencies and then run the following steps:
+Install `cmake` and then run the following steps:

 0. Edit `main.c` because the `config_t` struct is hardcoded to my shell and my font file.
 1. `mkdir build && cd build`